rapidsai/deployment/source/platforms/brev-dev.md

 brev shell
 ```

-SSH
-### Forwarding a Port Locally:
+### Forwarding a Port Locally
-Assuming your Jupyter Notebook is running on port 8888 in your Brev environment, you can forward this port to your local machine using the following SSH command:
+Assuming your Jupyter Notebook is running on port '8888' in your Brev environment, you can forward this port to your local machine using the following SSH command:

 ```bash
 ssh -L 8888:localhost:8888 <username>@<ip> -p 22
 ```

-This command forwards port 8888 on your local machine to port 8888 on the remote Brev environment.
+This command forwards port '8888' on your local machine to port '8888' on the remote Brev environment.

-Or for port 2222 (default port)
+Or for port '2222' (default port)
 ```bash
 ssh <username>@<ip> -p 2222
 ```